r-agus/bevy_in_egui_not_bevy_egui/README.md

-The goal is to render bevy's output as a texture and load it in egui, without using bevy_egui
+The goal is to render bevy's output as a texture and load it in egui, without using bevy_egui.
+Still learning how this works